S34m1n4t0r/health_sense/README.md

 ## Contributing

 We welcome contributions from the community to enhance the Health Sense project.
-If you would like to contribute, please follow the guidelines outlined in the [Contributing](CONTRIBUTING.md) document.

 ## License